 Security management is particularly important to organizations where many users have input to the budgeting process.
 Accordingly, security management by "roles" becomes an important factor.

-While a significant number of organizations continue to install their own software internally, many providers are now offering cloud computing solutions.
-In fact, some of them only offer this delivery method.
+While some organizations continue to install their own software internally, most providers are now offering cloud computing solutions.
 Cloud computing provides a three-fold advantage: the organization no longer needs to worry about acquiring and managing a somewhat complex infrastructure (often with limited IT resources); this method often provides Finance users with superior service (faster support response times, for example) and at a much lower cost.
 However, organizations that choose this method should carefully review the contract clauses applicable to service levels and any planned rate increases.

 In Quebec, it is important to have French-speaking personnel with both functional and technical expertise.
 Having written materials – training and user manuals, support – in the right language is also crucial.

-Equally if not more important, in my opinion, is the provider’s focus, both in terms of software range and its clients’ line of business.
+Equally, if not more important, in our opinion, is the provider’s focus, both in terms of software range and its clients’ line of business.

 Unfortunately, many companies producing ERP or financial transaction management software claim to possess a budgeting module without having mobilized the necessary resources or experience to ensure their solution is capable of performing all the various processes their clients require.